XuanYee06/Y1S1_25261/Technology and Information System/PPG Industry Talk.md

 This industry session was conducted by PPG, a global leader in coatings, paints and specialty materials.
 The talk covered:

 - Introduction to PPG and its global presence
-- Career roles and pathways in the tech and engineering field
+- Data Analytics
-- The importance of innovation in materials and digital solutions
+- Global Infrastructure
-- Industry expectations and skills required for future graduates
+- SAP Overview
 - Internship and employment opportunities for students

 ---